hybridsjs/hybrids/docs/component-model/templates.md

 html`<div style="${styles}"></div>`;
 ```

-However, the preferred way to style elements is using the `<style>` element inside of the template body.
-Read more in [Styling](styling.md) section.
+However, the preferred way to style elements is using the `<style>` element inside the template body.
+Read more in the [Styling](#styling) section.

 ## Event Listeners

-An expression in the `on*` attribute resolves to event listener set by the `host.addEventListener(eventType, callback, options)` with the part of the attribute after `on` prefix as an event type (exact characters) and `options` set to `false`.
-A function returned by the expression is called in an event listener `callback`.
+An expression in an `on*` attribute resolves to an event listener set by `host.addEventListener(eventType, callback, options)`, with the part of the attribute after the `on` prefix as the event type (exact characters) and `options` set to `false`.
+The function returned by the expression is called as the event listener `callback`.

 ```javascript
 function send(host, event) {